 Want to jump the wall of Fermi’s Paradox?
 This may be how you do it.
 You start by figuring how to finance the expansion onto the space frontier in a sustainable way that produces a significant return to our Earth-based economies.

-For nearly two generations, our space program has been starved for funding and we have neither returned to the moon nor gone further than Low Earth Orbit as a result.
+For nearly two generations, our space program has been starved for funding and we have not returned to the moon nor gone further than Low Earth Orbit as a result.

 I have proposed two strategies for public sector funding: Fiscal and monetary.
-A tax/equity repression vehicle could generate $200 billion per year in funding.
-And a variant on Quantitative Easing (Quantum Expansion) by the Federal Reserve could be used to inject liquidity and inflate an economy in space, potentially at similar levels of funding .
+A tax/equity hybrid vehicle could generate $200 billion per year in funding.
+And a variant on Quantitative Easing (Quantum Easing) by the Federal Reserve that could be used to inject liquidity and inflate an economy in space, potentially at similar levels of funding.
 We can argue about whether these strategies make sense and what the numbers look like.

 But here’s something to consider.
-Today, NASA is stuck below a funding level of $20 billion and we are a society that has consistently been unwilling to pay more for a program focused on space exploration.
-By contrast, a space program focused on Frontier Dominance and the creation of an economically self-sustaining presence in Near Earth Space that creates high-paying jobs and high-single digit economic growth at home has a viable pathway to sustained funding, both fiscal and monetary, in the range of $500 billion per year.
+Today, NASA has a funding level of $25 billion and we are a society that has consistently been unwilling to pay more for a program focused on space exploration.
+By contrast, a space program focused on a New Frontier Future and the creation of an economically self-sustaining presence in Near Earth Space that creates high-paying jobs and high-single digit economic growth at home has a viable pathway to sustained funding, both fiscal and monetary, in the range of $500 billion per year.

-Not only that, but my program has a shot of being supported by a majority of American voters in a way that space exploration does not.
-If the initial survey that I have run is any indication, we already have a majority of Americans that support the principal of a space-based economy that returns a profit to Earth and we have a near majority of voters (40-45%) that are supportive when specific numbers (very large numbers) are put next to that question.
-If those numbers represent the baseline of public will before we have even articulated a true strategy for the space frontier, then we are starting from a very strong place.
+Not only that, but my program has a shot at being supported by a majority of American voters in a way that space exploration does not.
+If the initial survey that I have run is any indication, we already have a majority of Americans that support the principal of a space-based economy that returns a profit to Earth and we have a near majority of voters (40-45%) that are supportive when specific numbers (even very large numbers) are put next to that question.
+If those numbers represent the baseline of public will before we have even articulated a true strategy for the space frontier, then we are starting from a very strong position.

 The level of investment I am proposing – $500 billion annually when including monetary policies – may sound scary or big to many people that read this, but I would argue they are viable politically because they can drive significant and prolonged economic growth that results in good jobs and higher wages for a vast number of Americans.
 To move the needle of growth on an economy as large as the one we have today, simply requires thinking more boldly and at a greater scale than has been previously considered.
 Going big has big benefits and is potentially more politically and economically sustainable as a result.